dickansj/MasterYourPPE/content/home/why.md

     </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p>Going by the numbers, Covid-19 is roughly two times more contagious than the flu but with a mortality rate that is 10 times higher.
+      <p class="text-left">Going by <a href="https://www.businessinsider.com/coronavirus-contagious-r-naught-average-patient-spread-2020-3" target="_blank">the numbers</a>, Covid-19 is roughly two times more contagious than the flu but with a mortality rate that is 10 times higher.
 It is very real and it poses a serious risk for those with a weakened immune or respiratory system or with other preexisting conditions--and this could be anyone!</p>
     </div>
   </div>
   <div class="row mt-4">